 The CLEAR clinical trial is a randomized, double-blind, placebo-controlled Phase 3 trial that enrolled 401 patients with sciatica at over 40 sites across the United States, with a primary objective to evaluate the analgesic effect on average leg pain (as measured by the Numeric Pain Rating Scale in the affected leg) following a single epidural injection of SP-102, compared to an intramuscular injection of placebo over four weeks.
 A full 6-months data analysis was completed in February 2022 and we announced final results from the study in March 2022, which results reflect achievement of primary and secondary endpoints.
-We believe these final results are supportive of a breakthrough therapy designation for sciatica that, in addition to the fast track designation, is expected to allow the FDA to further expedite the overall development program leading to market approval.
-We intend to submit a request to the FDA for a type D meeting in order to clarify the expectations regarding the size of the safety database needed for a NDA given that at this time no safety concerns have been identified during the course of clinical development, and to agree on acceptance of SP-102 Phase 3 trial data as pivotal evidence of efficacy to support product registration.
+We have submitted a request to the FDA for a Type C meeting in order to clarify the expectations regarding the size of the safety database needed for a NDA given that at this time no safety concerns have been identified during the course of clinical development, and to agree on acceptance of SP-102 Phase 3 trial data as pivotal evidence of efficacy to support product registration.
 We also presented the pivotal Phase 3 trial results at the American Society of Interventional Pain Physicians annual meeting in Las Vegas, Nevada in May 2022.